WSGokou/typescript-todo/README.md

-# New Project
+# Todo list
-> Todo list built using Typescript, making use of type system and DOM interaction to add todo's to list and
+> Todo list built using Typescript, making use of type system and DOM interaction to add todo's to list and stored in local storage to save options
 > ✨ Bootstrapped with Create Snowpack App (CSA).

+## Technology Stack & Tools

+- Typescript
+- [Fleek]gokou-tstodo.on.fleek.co) (Website Deployment)

 ## Available Scripts